German Shepherds are a popular breed, and for good reason. They're highly intelligent, making them one of the easiest breeds to train.

 One of the most concerning health issues in German Shepherds is gastric dilatation-volvulus, also known as bloat.
 This life-threatening condition occurs when the stomach expands with gas or food and then flips within the abdominal cavity, cutting off the exits from the stomach.
 If left untreated, bloat can be fatal.

-Related reading: Bloat in German Shepherd Dogs
+Related reading: Stomach Problems in German Shepherds

 German Shepherds can also suffer from degenerative myelopathy, a progressive neurological condition that affects the spinal cord.
 It starts with weakness in the hind legs and ultimately progresses to paralysis.